GNAT-Academic-Program/lab_rsa/lab_instructions.md

 - Split the sanitized message into chunks.
 - Convert each chunk into an integer.
 - Encrypt each integer.
-- Construct a string from the encrypted integers and returns the string aka the cyphertext.
+- Construct a string from the encrypted integers and returns the string (ie. the cyphertext).

 ### Step 1: Sanitization of Plaintext:
 - In this step, we make use of the Sanitize_Msg function that takes the plaintext as string as a parameter.
 First, the function calculates the number of padding bytes needed to make the plaintext a multiple of 2.
 This program has set the number of bytes per chunk to be 2.
 This number is held in a variable called To_Pad.